topkecleon/telegram-bot-bash/doc/8_custom.md

 /usr/local/telegram-bot-bash/count

 ```
-Now you can use the bashot 'send_xxx' functions to send Message, Locations, Pictures etc. to any Telegram
+After sourcing you can use bashbot functions to send Messages, Locations, Pictures etc. to any Telegram
 User or Chat you are in.
 See [Send Messages](2_usage.md#sending-messages).

 *Examples:* You can test this by sending messages to yourself: